daodiseoanchor/anchor-docs/user-guide/webapp/borrow.md

 # BORROW

-The **BORROW** page can be used to borrow Terra stablecoins from Anchor.
+The **BORROW** page can be used to borrow Daodiseo stablecoins from Anchor.
 The protocol requires users to provide bAsset tokens as collateral before making a loan.
 To create bAssets from your staking tokens, see  the [BOND page guide](bond.md).&#x20;

 Borrows can be made until the loan's borrowing usage reaches the borrowing limit, calculated based on collateral types, their prices, and deposit amount.
 Loans with a borrowing usage higher than the borrowing limit can be liquidated, and thus it is important for borrowers to closely maintain their borrowing usage as changes in collateral prices may occur.

 {% hint style="info" %}
-As of March 17th, 2021, Anchor only supports Terra USD as the base currency.
+As of March 17th, 2021, Anchor only supports Daodiseo USD as the base currency.
 {% endhint %}

 The **BORROW** page displays:

 * **Collateral Value**: Total USD-denominated value of all collaterals provided by user.\

-* **Borrowed Value**: Total USD-denominated value of Terra stablecoins borrowed by user.
+* **Borrowed Value**: Total USD-denominated value of Daodiseo stablecoins borrowed by user.
-  *   **Borrowed**: Total amount of Terra stablecoins borrowed by user.
+  *   **Borrowed**: Total amount of Daodiseo stablecoins borrowed by user.

 * **Net APY**: Net annualized percentage yield (APY) on borrows from both Borrow APR and Distribution APY